frederic-perez/Cardiac-electrophysiology/glossary.md

 __sudden death__ _n_ An unexpected or quick death.
 __tachycardia__ _n_ A rapid heart rate, especially one above 100 beats per minute in an adult.
 Compare _bradycardia_
 __tachycardia-induced cardiomyopathy__ [[Wikipedia]](https://en.wikipedia.org/wiki/Tachycardia-induced_cardiomyopathy) A disease where prolonged tachycardia or arrhythmia causes an impairment of the myocardium (heart muscle), which can result in heart failure.
+__thromboembolism__ _n_ The blocking of a blood vessel by a blood clot dislodged from its site of origin.
 __transmural myocardial infarction__ _n_ Infarction that involves the whole thickness of the heart muscle from endocardium to epicardium.
 __transseptal__ _adj_ Extending or performed through or across a septum.
 __tricuspid regurgitation__ _n_ Backflow of blood from the right ventricle into the right atrium, owing to imperfect functioning of the tricuspid valve.